The Spinning History – A Zoetrope Animation Project

-Animation Workshop for Schools at FOSBOS Straubing
+City History in a Zoetrope – Animation Workshop at FOSBOS Straubing

 Pictures of the workshop